 What to Include

-In Ecuador, shrimp ceviche is made solely with shrimp and includes tomato sauce.
+In Ecuador, shrimp ceviche is made solely with shrimp and includes tomato sauce or juice.
 The Peruvian version can include corn and cooked sweet potato.

 Probably the most important thing when making ceviche is making sure to marinate it for the proper amount of time.
 Too short and your seafood will be raw.
 Too long and it will be rubbery in the case of shrimp or octopus, or chalky and crumbly in the case of fish.
 Fifteen to 20 minutes is usually about right.